 Test and Care

 Most doctors recommend testing a baby for hepatitis C after they’re 18 months old.
-Checking before then isn’t useful because a very young infant still carries his mother’s antibodies to HCV.
-A test would show that the baby is infected when he might not be.
+Checking before then isn’t useful because a very young infant still carries their mother’s antibodies to HCV.
+A test would show that the baby is infected when they might not be.

 What You Can Do